troglobit/mtools/README.md

   For `mreceive` one or more interfaces can be given.
 The default value is `INADDR_ANY` which implies that the default interface selected by the system will be used.

+* `-I INTERFACE`

+  Specify the interface to send on.
+Can be specified as an alternative to -i.

 * `-P PERIOD`